ghc-proposals/ghc-proposals/proposals/0000-integer-openssl.rst

 -------------------

 1) Implement the "portable" ``GHC.Integer`` interface for 32bit and 64bit in a
-   library, where implementation is tested and benchmarked against the builtin one.
+   library.
+Test and benchmark the implementation against the built-in one.

-   Currently, about half of the interface are implemented in `https://github.com/ch1bo/integer-openssl`.
+   Currently, about half of the interface is implemented in `https://github.com/ch1bo/integer-openssl`.

-2) Make ``integer-openssl`` a build option for both, Makefile and Hadrian based build of GHC.
+2) Make ``integer-openssl`` a build option for both Makefile and Hadrian based build of GHC.

    This involves small modifications in ``ghc``, ``base``, ``bytestring`` and ``text`` (mostly ``.cabal`` files in libraries).

-   A working in progress is available on `https://github.com/ch1bo/ghc`
+   A work in progress is available on `https://github.com/ch1bo/ghc`